• Skip to content

 Without enough fat, your smoothie may taste grainy, watery, or fall flat on the palate.

 Almond butter, tahini, or peanut butter.
-Usually a couple of tablespoons will do ya.
+Usually, a couple of tablespoons will do ya.
 Each nut, seed, or legume butter will contribute to the overall smoothie experience.
-Almond butter tends to be the most neutral, in my opinion.
+Almond butter is nutty and cashew butter tends to be the most neutral, in my opinion.
 Shop for organic.

 Dried ginger.
 Your frozen smoothie is cold.
 Which can be a problem for developing little ones or anyone with digestive troubles.
 Because of this, I recommend adding in a pinch – about 1/4 teaspoon – of dried ginger.